 Machine Learning is about making predictions.
 This post will give an introduction to Machine Learning through a problem that most businesses face: predicting customer churn.

 ML can help predict which of your customers are at risk for leaving in advance, and give you an edge by pre-empting with action.

 Serverless architecture is making cloud deployment even easier by removing the need to design your own server-side systems.
 Integrated properly, this paradigm can get your applications out the door faster and free up company resources to build more.

 In a nutshell, serverless, also called Functions as a Service (FaaS), is a further abstraction on what cloud computing platforms like AWS already do—making it easier than ever to get your applications up and running at scale.
 Serverless takes the power of a hosted cloud to a software level – it abstracts away the entire concept of the server.
 Instead, you just write functions.
 The provider takes care of how and where to run those functions, ensuring that you focus on code and not the hardware and systems that operationalize that code.

-If you’re trying to create value by using Machine Learning, you need to be using the best hardware for the task.
+If you’re trying to create value in your company through machine learning, you need to be using the best hardware for the task.
 With CPUs, GPUs, ASICs, and TPUs, things can get kind of confusing.

-While for most of computing history there was only one type of processor, the wide growth of Deep Learning has led to two new entrants into the field: GPUs and ASICs.
+For most of computing history there was only one type of processor.
+But the growth of deep learning has led to two new entrants into the field: GPUs and ASICs.
 This post will walk through the different types of compute chips, where they’re available, and which ones are the best to boost your performance.